-At a recent Donald Trump rally in North Carolina, a black man was sucker-punched in the face by a white man.
-Then, the black man was pushed to the ground and handcuffed by police.
+At a 2016 Donald Trump rally in North Carolina, a Black man was sucker-punched in the face by a white man.
+Then, the Black man was pushed to the ground and handcuffed by police.
 Sounds messed up, doesn't it?
 When asked why officers responded this way, a local sherrif spokesperson told the Washington Post that they probably didn't see the whole exchange.
-Translation: they saw a fight and assumed it was the black man's fault.
+Translation: they saw a fight and assumed it was the Black man's fault.
 This is white privilege.

-In the past couple of years, the once-academic term has hit the main stream.
-And now, people are confronting presidential-hopeful Hillary Clinton with questions about it, Macklemore and Ryan Lewis are creating songs about it, and it's rising on Google search.
+In recent years, the once-academic term has hit the main stream.
+People confronted presidential-hopeful Hillary Clinton with questions about it, Macklemore and Ryan Lewis are creating songs about it, and it's rising on Google search.
 So, what's it about, and is it offensive to white people?
 Let's break it down.

 It's a significant — not ridiculous — term.